sadrezhao/openmrs-esm-patient-imaging-app/README.md

 ## Deploying the backend module

 Download our imaging backend OMOD module from https://github.com/sadrezhao/openmrs-module-imaging/releases, copy it to the module directory of your OpenMRS backend server, and start the server.
-If deployed successfully, it should appear in the list of loaded modules in your server:
+If deployed successfully, it should appear in the list of loaded modules on your server:

 ![The backend imaging module](./src/assets/imagingModule.png)